pfheatwole/thesis/source/paraglider_components.rst

      \mat{J}_{\mathrm{l}/\mathrm{O}} &= \rho_{\mathrm{l}} \mat{J}_{a_l/\mathrm{O}}
    \end{aligned}

+..
+FIXME: add the ribs

 Air mass
 ^^^^^^^^

-Although the weight of the air inside the canopy is cancelled by its buoyancy, it still possesses significant mass.
+Although the weight of the air inside the canopy is counteracted by its buoyancy, it still represents significant mass.
 When the canopy is accelerated the enclosed air is accelerated at the same rate, and must be included in the inertial calculations.
-(This model neglects surface porosity; although the canopy is porous, and thus constantly receiving an inflow of air through the intakes, the leakage is slow enough that the volume of air can be treated as constant.)
+(This model neglects surface porosity; although the canopy is porous, and thus constantly receiving an inflow of air through the intakes, in a properly functioning wing the leakage is slow enough that the volume of air can be treated as constant.)

 Similar to the surface masses, the internal volume and its unscaled inertia about the canopy origin is easily computed from the :doc:`foil_geometry` using